Prakashdada Solanke

 Prakashdada Solanke (born 1955) is an Indian politician who served as minister of state for revenue, rehabilitation in Maharashtra government.
-He is four times MLA from Majalgaon assembly constituency.
+He is a four-time MLA from Majalgaon assembly constituency.
 His father, Sundarrao Solanke, was a Deputy Chief Minister of Maharashtra and veteran Congress leader.

 Education

-He studied higher secondary in Modern college, Pune.
+He studied higher secondary in Modern College, Pune.
 Then graduated from Fergusson college, Pune.
 He completed his master's in economics from Mumbai university.